Setup

 with the following and then restart php-fpm.
 Note, test@localhost

 should be used but will be overridden by any PHP scripts that run.
+Note, the M1 has those new paths.

 # Update your version number as needed